CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## addParticipant

 Adds an INDIVIDUAL, PAIR or TEAM participant to tournament participants.
-Includes integrity checks for `{ participantType: PAIR }` to insure `participant.individualParticipantIds` are valid.
+Includes integrity checks for `{ participantType: PAIR }` to ensure `participant.individualParticipantIds` are valid.

 ```js
 const participantId = UUID();